Children's nutrition: 10 tips for picky eaters

 Children's nutrition doesn't have to be frustrating.
 Consider these strategies to avoid power struggles and help the picky eater in your family eat a balanced diet.By Mayo Clinic Staff

-Has your preschooler refused to eat anything other than chicken nuggets for the past two days?
+Is your preschooler refusing to eat anything other than chicken nuggets?
 Or would your toddler rather play than eat anything at all?

 If children's nutrition is a sore topic in your household, you're not alone.
 Many parents worry about what their children eat — and don't eat.
 However, most kids get plenty of variety and nutrition in their diets over the course of a week.
 Until your child's food preferences mature, consider these tips for preventing mealtime battles.

 Serve meals and snacks at about the same times every day.
-Provide juice or milk with the food, and offer water between meals and snacks.
-Allowing your child to fill up on juice or milk throughout the day might decrease his or her appetite for meals.
+You can provide milk or 100 percent juice with the food, but offer water between meals and snacks.
+Allowing your child to fill up on juice, milk or snacks throughout the day might decrease his or her appetite for meals.

 Serve broccoli and other veggies with a favorite dip or sauce.
 Cut foods into various shapes with cookie cutters.
 Offer breakfast foods for dinner.
 Serve a variety of brightly colored foods.

 At the grocery store, ask your child to help you select fruits, vegetables and other healthy foods.
 Don't buy anything that you don't want your child to eat.
 At home, encourage your child to help you rinse veggies, stir batter or set the table.

 Sep.
 06, 2014